Fyphen1223/Swallow/ROADMAPS.md

 <h2 align="center">v0.2</h2>

-Has not yet to come, we will release v0.1 as soon as it is possible.
+Has not yet to come, we will release it after throughly testing it.

 Stability: Stable ✅